Fantom-Factory/afIoc/readme.md

   - set sensible defaults and let users override them

 - **True lazy loading**
-  - services can be proxied to ensure nothing is created until you actually use it
+  - service proxies ensure nothing is created until you actually use it
   - make circular service dependencies a thing of the past!

-- **Advise services with aspects**
+- **AOP - Advise your services**
   - intercept method calls to your services
   - apply cross cutting concerns such as authorisation, transactions and logging

 - **Extensible**
-  - inject your own objects, not just services
+  - inject your own objects and dependencies, not just services

 - **Designed to help YOU the developer!**
   - simple API - 1 facet and 2 registry methods is all you need!
   - over 70 bespoke and informative Err messages!
   - Extensively tested: - `All tests passed!
 [37 tests, 221 methods, 482 verifies]`

-  > **ALIEN-AID:** See [Fantom-Factory](http://www.fantomfactory.org/tags/afIoc) for IoC tutorials.

 ## Install